zTe0/Orbit_propagator/README.md

 821 <- TLEsearch_tool
 180 <- plots_LLA

->RUN "GUI_TLE2LLA.mlapp" TO POPULATE THE BASE WORKSPACE WITH EARTH STATION COORDINATES, LLA, ECI & ECEF COORDINATES OF THE CONSTELLATIONS, together with GUI_DATA structure collecting extra information on the constellations' orbits and on the app implementation.
+- RUN "GUI_TLE2LLA.mlapp" TO POPULATE THE BASE WORKSPACE WITH EARTH STATION COORDINATES, LLA, ECI & ECEF COORDINATES OF THE CONSTELLATIONS, together with GUI_DATA structure collecting extra information on the constellations' orbits and on the app implementation.

->FOLLOW THE TOOLTIPS WITHIN THE APP FOR MORE INFO ON THE IMPLEMENTATION
+- FOLLOW THE TOOLTIPS WITHIN THE APP FOR MORE INFO ON THE IMPLEMENTATION
+- Manual is part of the MSc thesis work available at: https://hdl.handle.net/10589/227983